swcarpentry/shell-novice/03-pipefilter.md

 will be tedious.
 If we could drop the file our life will be more easy.
 Again,
-we are luck and the shell allow us to pass the output of one command directly as the input of another command using what is know as pipe, `|`.
-We can reword, now using pipe, the previous action as
+we are luck and we can acomplish it with

 ~~~ {.bash}
 $ ls *.pdb | wc -l